revisit-studies/study/public/tutorial/advanced-react-component/assessts/introduction.md

 In this study, the stimuli is a circle.
 The location of circle will based on parameters from the config file.
 When participants click on the circle, the distance between click and the center of the circle will be calculated and saved as the answer

-1. Check public/tutoiral/advancded-react-component folder, we have put a base config file in that folder.
-Check src/tutorial/public/advanced-react-component folder, you will see a React component
+- Check the public/tutorial/advanced-react-component folder.
+We have placed a base config file there.
+Also, check the src/tutorial/public/advanced-react-component folder to see a React component.
-2. You may also start the dev serve and check current status of the component.
+- You can start the dev server to check the current status of the component.
-3. Add a new trial to the config file, the trial type should be "react-component".
-Also add other attributes of the trial, such as nextButtonLocation, description,instruction.
-You can find similar example for following steps here: https://revisit.dev/docs/designing-studies/react-stimulus/
+- Add a new trial to the config file.
+The trial type should be "react-component".
+Also, include other attributes for the trial, such as nextButtonLocation, description, and instruction.
+You can find similar examples here: https://revisit.dev/docs/designing-studies/react-stimulus/
-4. Add "parameters" attribute to this trial, the parameters should have taskid, x and y location for the circle.
+- Add the "parameters" attribute to this trial, which should include the task ID, and the x and y coordinates for the circle.
-5. Add "response" attribute to this trial, the response type will be iframe.
+- Add the "response" attribute to this trial, with the response type as iframe.
-5. Add your new trial to the sequence.
-We are done with the config file.
+- Add your new trial to the sequence.
+The config file is now complete.
-6. Now go to the React component.
-Extract taskid, x an y location from the parameters.
+- Move on to the React component.
+Extract the task ID and x, y coordinates from the parameters.
-7. Use the extracted x and y coordinates when plot the circle in SVG.
+- Use the extracted x and y coordinates to plot the circle in SVG.
-8. We have calculated the answer for you.
-Simply use setAnswer function to save the answer.
+- The distance between the click and the center of the circle has already been calculated for you.
+Use the setAnswer function to save the answer.
-9. Test your study.
+- Test your study.